Doctor of Management

 - Exposure to national and global perspectives and experiences

-Admission to the program is offered in the fall, spring, and summer terms and students learn together in a cohort-based structure that provides peer support and assistance.
+- Learning together in a cohort-based structure that provides peer support and assistance

 - Minimum of 48 credits required for completion of the program, including 36 credits of academic content courses and 12 credits of dissertation courses (one course per term allowed)